ibpdas/valueline/README.md

 ## 📌 Concept in 30 seconds

 Public sector leaders care about outcomes, but the path from data work to real impact is often unclear.

+Foundational data improvements are essential, yet their contribution to maturity and public value is difficult to explain.

-**ValueLine** makes that line of sight visible by showing how foundational fixes strengthen system maturity and ultimately create organisational value.
+**ValueLine** makes that line of sight visible.
+It shows how strengthening foundations leads to better behaviours, stronger systems and ultimately real organisational value.

-It was developed after years of seeing teams deliver essential data work yet struggle to explain how and when that work would translate into real results.
+The model grew out of years of seeing teams deliver important data work but struggle to articulate how and when that work would translate into results that matter.

 **ValueLine helps leaders:**
 - identify the actions, conditions and decisions that truly drive value
 - secure buy-in with a clear, plain English line of sight from foundations → maturity → impact
 - surface the constraints, dependencies and trade offs that shape the path to value
+- balance quick wins with the deeper changes needed for sustainable value

 It shifts conversations from **"Why is value slow?”** to **“What must change now, next and later to unlock value?”**